heremaps/naksha/here-naksha-lib-jbon/JBON.md

 The next 1 to 8 byte store the signed integer value.
 ### (12-15) reserved
 Reserved to support other variants, maybe int128 or uint8 to uint64.
-### (16) JbDict
+### (16) Global Dictionary - JbDict
-A dictionary is a special container used to compress JBON features.
+A global dictionary is a special container used to compress JBON features.
 A dictionary must not store any references.

 After the lead-in byte the optional size is encoded, so either **integer** or **null**.
 After the size the **id** follows, which is a **string**.
 After the **id**, the content follows.
 The content is simply encoded sequentially, no further overhead.
 So, with a small **id** of for example 10 characters, the header may only be 13 byte (lead-in, null, id), directly followed by the content.

 From an encoder perspective this is all.
 However, the decoder will have to load all the objects into memory, index them by their position and calculate the FNV1b hash and index them by this hash too.
+### (17) Local Dictionary - JbDict
+A local dictionary, which can only be found embedded into a feature.
+This dictionary does only have the lead-in byte and the the content follows, no size or **id** are encoded.
+The **id** is always set to an empty string.
-### (17) JbFeature
+### (18) JbFeature
 A JBON feature is a container for JBON objects.
 The header is the same as for the dictionary, but the first JBON object in the content is the root object.
 All following JBON objects form the local dictionary (an inlined dictionary without identifier).
 A feature can't create references to other features, only into global dictionaries with unique identifiers.

 From an encoder perspective this is all.
 However, the decoder will have to load the first object a root object and all other objects as part of the local dictionary into memory, index them by their position and calculate the FNV1b hash and index them by this hash too.
 ### (18) Point (draft-only)